-The conditions of SBAB's and the Issuer's businesses as well as external conditions are constantly changing and the full set of capital adequacy rules applicable to Swedish financial institutions continues to evolve.
-For the foregoing reasons, SBAB and/or the Issuer are potentially required to raise additional capital in the future.
+The conditions of SBAB's and SCBC's businesses as well as external conditions are constantly changing and the full set of capital adequacy rules applicable to Swedish financial institutions continues to evolve.
+For the foregoing reasons, SBAB and/or SCBC are potentially required to raise additional capital in the future.
 Such capital, whether in the form of debt financing, hybrid capital or additional equity, is not always available on attractive terms, or at all.
-If SBAB and/or the Issuer is required to make additional provisions, increase its reserves or capital, or exit or change its approach to certain operations as a result of, for example, the initiatives to strengthen the regulation of credit institutions, this would adversely affect its results of operations or financial condition or increase its costs, all of which may adversely affect the SBAB Group's and the Issuers abilities to raise additional capital.
+If SBAB and/or SCBC is required to make additional provisions, increase its reserves or capital, or exit or change its approach to certain operations as a result of, for example, the initiatives to strengthen the regulation of credit institutions, this would adversely affect its results of operations or financial condition or increase its costs, all of which may adversely affect the SBAB Group's and SCBCs abilities to raise additional capital.

-Serious or systematic deviations by the SBAB Group and/or the Issuer from the above regulations would most likely lead to the SFSA determining that the SBAB Group's and/or the Issuer's business does not satisfy the statutory soundness requirement for credit institutions and thus result in the SFSA imposing sanctions against the SBAB Group and/or the Issuer.
-Further, any increase in the capital and liquidity requirements could have a negative effect on the SBAB Group's and/or the Issuer's liquidity (should its revenue streams not cover continuous payment to be made under its issued capital), funding (should it not be able to raise capital on attractive terms, or at all), financial condition (should liquidity and funding be negatively affected) and results of operations (should its costs increase).
+Serious or systematic deviations by the SBAB Group and/or SCBC from the above regulations would most likely lead to the SFSA determining that the SBAB Group's and/or SCBC's business does not satisfy the statutory soundness requirement for credit institutions and thus result in the SFSA imposing sanctions against the SBAB Group and/or SCBC.
+Further, any increase in the capital and liquidity requirements could have a negative effect on the SBAB Group's and/or SCBC's liquidity (should its revenue streams not cover continuous payment to be made under its issued capital), funding (should it not be able to raise capital on attractive terms, or at all), financial condition (should liquidity and funding be negatively affected) and results of operations (should its costs increase).